rumpkernel/rumprun-packages/rust/README.md

 > segfaults, and guarantees thread safety.
 >                              — [rust-lang.org](https://www.rust-lang.org)

-This document explains how to build a Rust cross-compiler and the cargo package manager for Rumprun.
-The Rust compiler version is a 1.9.0-dev snapshot, cargo is version 0.9.0.
+This document explains how to obtain a Rust cross-compiler and the cargo package manager for Rumprun.
+The Rust compiler built by the Makefile is a 1.9.0-dev snapshot, cargo is version 0.9.0.

 Maintainer
 ----------